Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Our Graph Summarization Algorithms

 \subsubsection{Complexity of Parallel Summarization}

-We briefly review our algorithm's complexity.
+We briefly discuss our parallel algorithm's complexity.
 Phase~$1$ partitions the set of $n$ vertices using $n$ make-set operations.
 Phase~$2$ uses some number $m \leq n$ of find operations.
 The worst-case complexity of this computation is proven to be $\mathcal{O}(n + m \cdot \alpha(m + n, n))$, where $\alpha$ is the functional inverse of Ackermann's function~\cite{DBLP:journals/jacm/TarjanL84}.
 It is generally accepted that in practice $\alpha \leq 4$ holds true~\cite{DBLP:journals/jacm/TarjanL84}.
 The inverse-Ackermann performance of Tarjan's algorithm is asymptotically optimal.
 Tarjan's algorithm establishes an essentially linear lower bound on summary computation.

-A detailed analysis of the complexity of the parameterizations~\cite{DBLP:journals/tcs/BlumeRS21} concludes that only the chaining and inference parameterizations affect the worst-case complexity.
+A detailed analysis of the complexity of graph summarization using our formal language FLUID can be found in~\cite{DBLP:journals/tcs/BlumeRS21}.
+In summary, the analysis concludes that only the chaining and inference parameterizations affect the worst-case complexity.
 The inference parameterization applied on the graph database leads to a worst-case complexity of $\mathcal{O}(n^2)$.
 We implement the inference parameterization as a post-processing step so this has no impact on \cref{algo:summarization}.
 We consider the chaining parameterization in detail in \cref{sec:incremental:complexity}.

 Typical payload functions extract information from a single vertex, \eg counting or storing the source of a data graph~\cite{DBLP:journals/vldb/CebiricGKKMTZ19}.
 These functions run in time $\mathcal{O}(1)$ since only a single vertex is needed to extract the payload.
 When we find and merge the vertex summaries, the payload is merged in time $\mathcal{O}(1)$ as well.